UMDLARS/wormwood/README.md

 ### format string vulnerability

 A [format string vulnerability](https://axcheron.github.io/exploit-101-format-strings/) happens when user input (which, as you know, should be considered metaphorically radioactive) is used as the argument to a `printf` statement.
-Users are able to provide a `printf` format string (e.g., `"%s"`) that, when executed by `printf` will find parameters on the stack and print them out.
-(This is because `printf` can accept an arbitrary number of parameters.
+Users are able to provide a `printf` format string (e.g., `"%d %d`" [print the next two values as integers] or `"%s"` [print the next value as a string]) that, when executed by `printf` will find parameters on the stack and print them out.
+This is because `printf` can accept an arbitrary number of parameters -- and it will go through the stack looking for values corresponding to each specifier in the format string.

+There are a couple classic ways to do this.
+One way is to use `%p` to print out the next stack value as a pointer (which will be 8 bytes on a 64-bit machine or 4 bytes on a 32-bit machine) and then -- if you're looking for a string value on the stack, use `%s`.
+So, a format string like `"%p %s"` will print the first value as a pointer and the next value as a string.
+If that isn't interesting, try adding more pointers to look at later values on the stack, like this: `"%p %p %s"` ... keep adding more `%p` specifiers until you find something interesting.

 You can also specify the nth parameter you want by providing the format string `%N$s` where `N` is an integer.
 Some values of `N` might crash your program, but other values of `N` will reveal information present on the stack of the running program.
 Where is it that you are able to provide a format string as input?
 You'll just have to figure that out by experimenting.

 ### off-by-one